The Guide to Stakeholder Interviews: What Works and What Doesn’t

 Kicking-off brand positioning or design projects with stakeholder interviews is crucial.
 Why?
 Because understanding how interested parties and organisational leaders perceive and contribute to your brand is integral to your success.

-In any project, understanding and effectively engaging with stakeholders is essential for success and stakeholder interviews provide a valuable opportunity to gather insights, align perspectives, and build strong relationships.
+In any project, understanding and effectively engaging with stakeholders is essential for success, and including stakeholder interviews as one of your research methods provides a valuable opportunity to gather insights, align perspectives, and build strong relationships.

-This ultimate guide to stakeholder interviews will equip you with essential techniques, strategies, and tips to conduct impactful interviews that uncover key information, address concerns, and foster collaboration.
+This ultimate guide to stakeholder interviews will equip you with essential techniques, strategies, and tips for conducting interviews with impact that uncover key information, address concerns, and foster collaboration.
 Whether you’re a project manager, decision maker, business leader, or researcher, this comprehensive resource will empower you to navigate the intricacies of stakeholder engagement and unlock the full potential of your projects.

 What is a stakeholder interview?